Preserving Discrete Morse-Smale Complexes in Error-Bounded Lossy Compression: Conclusions and Future Work

 \section{Conclusions and Future Work}

-We introduced DMTz, an iterative workflow for preserving key topological features of the Morse-Smale complex (MSC) in error-bounded lossy compression.
+We introduced DMTz, an iterative strategy for preserving key topological features of the Morse--Smale complex (MSC) in error-bounded lossy compression.
 We also designed a multitier preservation paradigm to support different applications' preservation needs.
-By enabling the multitiered preservation of extrema, saddles, separatrices, and persistence diagrams, our method provides flexible options for balancing compression efficiency and feature preservation.
+By enabling the multitiered preservation of extrema, saddles, and separatrices, our method provides flexible options for balancing compression efficiency and feature preservation.

 We plan to improve our method in various aspects.
 First, we will focus on preserving simplified MSC under a specific persistence threshold.
 Second, we plan to optimize the extraction of false separatrices to improve overall performance.
 Third, we intend to better handle noisy data by integrating our workflow with the DMSC extraction method of Robins et al.~\cite{RRWS11}, reducing the impact of low-persistence critical points on computational and storage overhead.